ErikPohl444/ErikPohl444/README.md

 **Code is only partly measured by how it performs as expected-- it should communicate, tell a story.**

 That's what I do during my work-day.
+I make sure code can ship: it produces the right results, it has quality, and it tells a story for anyone else who might pick it up.

-Were Python my day-job, I'd apply the same level of ever-vigilance to it as I have over time in other languages, and I would address the code during a work day when I'm still fresh (have coffee / tea in me).
+As a manager and as a tech lead, I apply the same level of vigilance to it as I have over time in all the languages I've worked, and I would address the code during a work day when I'm still fresh (have coffee / tea in me).

 Some of my better work is not in this repo because it is protected by an obligation to one or more companies.